ptgolden/pdf2oac/README.md

-# pdftooac: PDF to Open Annotation Core
+# pdf2oac: PDF to Open Annotation Core

 A command-line tool to extract annotations from PDFs and convert them to the [Open Annotation Core Data Model](http://www.openannotation.org/spec/core/).